CVandiedonck/m1meg_ue5_r/README.md

 # Objective

 This repository contains the practical material to use on PlasmaBio for the fisrst session of my R lectures to the master students of the magistère européen de génétique at Université de Paris.
-The theme of this course is the R envoronment, main R objetcs and particularly vectors.
+The theme of this course is the R environment, main R objetcs and particularly vectors.

 ## Try it on Binder